-Configured Interface Priority Configuration Details What Happens Interface Priority only Highest Priority = Ethernet Second Priority = Cellular If the router is able to communicate with the router and receive an IP address, it assumes it has WAN connectivity.
-The router's connection to the WAN is not verified.
-If the router is unable to establish communication with the router (i.e. no IP address, cable unplugged) it attempts to connect to the cellular network.
-Interface Priority plus Monitoring Highest Priority = Ethernet Second Priority = Cellular If the router receives a response to a ping sent over the Ethernet WAN network, it uses the Ethernet WAN interface.
-If the router does not receive a response to a ping sent over the Ethernet WAN, it attempts to connect to the cellular network.
+Configured Interface Priority Configuration Details What Happens Interface Priority only Highest Priority = Ethernet Second Priority = Cellular an IP address, it ble to communicate with the router and receive cassumes it has WAN connectivity.
+The router's ne WAN is not verified. inable to establish communication with the address, cable unplugged) it attempts to cellular network.
+Interface Priority plus Monitoring Highest Priority = Ethernet Second Priority = Cellular If the router rec eives a response to a ping sent over the network, it uses the Ethernet WAN interface.
+If the router doe Ethernet WAN, es not receive a response to a ping sent over the it attempts to connect to the cellular network.